emipa606/ConvertThenRecruit/README.md

 Adds a prisoner-interaction to first convert prisoner and then recruit them.
-When they get converted their interraction mode is automatically set to Recruit.
+When they get converted their interaction mode is automatically set to Recruit.

 Idea by: Blorpmeister